ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 For Cortex-A715, the following errata build flags are defined :

+-  ``ERRATA_A715_2331818``: This applies errata 2331818 workaround to
+   Cortex-A715 CPU.
+This needs to be enabled for revisions r0p0 and r1p0.
+   It is fixed in r1p1.

 -  ``ERRATA_A715_2420947``: This applies errata 2420947 workaround to
    Cortex-A715 CPU.
 This needs to be enabled only for revision r1p0.
    It is fixed in r1p1.